 A tool from the American Surgeon General that you can use to keep track of your family health history is My Family Health Portrait.

 Ban the Tan!
 Protect the skin you're in!

 You can help to reduce the risk of developing skin cancer.
-It’s important to know that everyone can develop skin cancer regardless of their race, or their skin or eye color.
+It's important to know that everyone can develop skin cancer regardless of their race, skin, or eye color.
 Here are some things you can do:

-You can help lower your risk of developing an alcohol-related cancer by limiting the amount you consume.
-Recommended amounts are up to one drink per day for women and two drinks per day for men, with drinks defined as 12 oz of beer, 5 oz of wine or 1.5 oz of hard liquor.
-Research shows the that the more alcohol a person drinks, especially over time, the higher their risk is of developing certain types of alcohol-related cancers.
+You can help lower your risk of developing alcohol-related cancer by limiting the amount you consume.
+Recommended amounts are up to one drink per day for women and two per day for men, with drinks defined as 12 oz of beer, 5 oz of wine, or 1.5 oz of hard liquor.
+Research shows that the more alcohol a person drinks, especially over time, the higher their risk of developing certain alcohol-related cancers.

 Additionally, drinking alcohol while undergoing cancer-related treatment should be discussed with your oncologist.

 The HPV vaccine is effective in preventing the human papillomavirus.
 The sexually transmitted virus has been shown to cause cervical and other genital cancers; it is also linked to a rise in head and neck cancers.
 Current HPV recommendations are found at:

 The Hepatitis B vaccine can reduce the risk of developing liver cancer, especially for certain high-risk adults.
 It's important to talk with your physician to learn more about these vaccines.

 Hepatitis viruses, HIV, and the human papillomavirus have all been shown to increase the risk for certain cancers.
 However, you can reduce risk by practicing safe sex and not using contaminated needles.